hellofresh/kangal/docs/ghz/README.md

 For more information, please check [ghz official website][`ghz`].

 ## Usage
-To create a loadtest, simply send a request to Kangal proxy with the `ghz` configuration in the `testFile` field in JSON:
+To create a loadtest, simply send a request to Kangal proxy with the `ghz` configuration in the `testFile` field:

 ```shell
 $ curl -X POST http://${KANGAL_PROXY_ADDRESS}/load-test \